 ||8.0.5 or 8.0.6

 *For versions after 8.0.6, please refer to Upgrading to v8.0.7.

 You can upgrade from EFT SMB/Express to EFT Enterprise

 within the same version (requires

-.
-Then you can upgrade further from there.
+purchase of Enterprise license).
+Then you can upgrade versions from there.

 KBArticle11266 - Allows